grosmanph/buying_selling_houses/README.md

 <p align="center">
   <img src="https://i.postimg.cc/kXxhQmkY/avg-price-season.png"/>
 </p>

-As a **business result**, we could say that there is no preferred season to sell a house; we can sell it as soon as possible to increase the net working capital.
+As a **result**, we could say that there is no preferred season to sell a house; we can sell it as soon as possible to increase the net working capital.

+# Concluding Remarks

+I delivered here a complete data-driven business plan that makes the action of identifying potential business opportunities from a wide range of possibilities scalable and unbiased.
+By parametrizing what is deemed as "*good business*", it was possible to create indicators of houses well-suited for maximizing profits in flipping.
+Further, by making assumptions about the main features involved in the case, I outlined a solution planning that saved me time and gave me the right directions to search for answers.
+The main insights gotten from the exploratory data analysis reassured some hypotheses and pointed out new ways of doing business, as we did with houses having a waterfront view or houses with a basement, for example.

+The created solution also provides a user-friendly interactive online application that can be accessed by anyone on mobile or desktop, which makes our solution reliable, accessible, shareable, and easy to reach.
+From that application, I could visualize descriptive statistics from a variety of features like central tendencies of prices, dispersive metrics for the number of bedrooms, and much more.
+All the assertive visualizations made the processes of decision-making and business planning faster and less biased.

+As a major result, according to the assumptions made for this solution, this project forecasts 23% of profit, which amounts to 457410805.18 USD.

+# Possible Next Steps

+* Make a list of priority criteria to organize the houses pointed as potential businesses in order of "*should-buy-ASAP*".
+* Creating a machine learning model to predict the price of a house according to its relevant features.
+* Creating a machine learning model to, given a set of features like price, # of bedrooms, etc., classify the area where a house should be built.